DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

   return { garages: garages };
 }) satisfies PageServerLoad;
 ```
-In sveltekit, the load function is used to do server-side rendering, on the client, the data can be accessed as following
+In SvelteKit, the load function is used to do server-side rendering, on the client, the data can be accessed as following

 ```html
 <script lang="ts">